×

 We asked people if there is a lot of crime.
 They answered:

 "Copenhagen is generally considered to be a safe city, with low levels of crime compared to other major cities.
 However, like any other city, there are some areas where crime is more common.
-Pickpocketing and bicycle theft are the most common crimes in Copenhagen, and visitors should take extra precautions to protect their belongings," remarked one expat living in Copenhagen, Denmark.
+Pickpocketing and bicycle theft are the most common crimes in Copenhagen, and visitors should take extra precautions to protect their belongings," said one expat who made the move to Copenhagen.

 Is there a lot of diversity?
 Are people in Copenhagen accepting of differences?